Nurse's Office Phone Numbers

 The importance of the school having current emergency contact phone numbers cannot be be overlooked.
 Many parents/guardians are away from home during the day and it is essential for the protection of your child that the school is able to reach someone if your child is ill or has a medical emergency.
 Please send back the Emergency Information Contact Form to school within the first few days at the start of the school year.
 Please notify the main office of your child's school for any changes to your emergency contact information throughout the school year.

-Written parent/guardian explaination is required by state law for ALL absences.
+Written parent/guardian explanation is required by state law for ALL absences.
 If a written note is not received, the absence will be marked illegal.
 If you child will be absent, please notify the following:

 1. At Red Hook High School, call the Main Office

 2. At Linden Avenue Middle School, call the Guidance Office

 3. At Mill Road, call the Nurse's Office

 A student should be kept home from school if: